 Toddlers have small appetites and each day they need three regular meals with two to three planned snacks in between.
 These meals and snacks should be nutritious and parents should be advised to encourage the consumption of nutritious savoury snacks.
-Foods with added sugars should be eaten no more than four times per day e.g. at the three meal times and one snack.
+Foods with added sugars should be eaten no more than four times per day e.g. at the three meal times and no more than one snack.

-See Factsheet 1.1 Parents should encourage savoury tastes.
-11
+see Factsheet 1.1 Parents should encourage savoury tastes.11